mdarfan357/sudoku_solver/README.md

 # sudoku_solver-
-Program that using recursion and dynamic programming to solve sudoku
+Program that using recursion and dynamic programming to solve sudoku problems